+Want to build brand relationships?
 Want to be re-energized?
 Before you go any further, invest 60 seconds of your time to watch this video!!

 Husband and wife wedding & relationship photography team, Laibel and Chana of Laibel Schwartz Photography started out their business as more of a “team-building” project — something to aide in personal communication.